vcsepis/Claudable/README.md

 </a>
 </p>

-## What is Claudable?
+## What is monmi?

-Claudable is a powerful Next.js-based web app builder that combines **C**laude Code's (Cursor CLI also supported!) advanced AI agent capabilities with **Lovable**'s simple and intuitive app building experience.
-Just describe your app idea - "I want a task management app with dark mode" - and watch as Claudable instantly generates the code and shows you a live preview of your working app.
+monmi is a powerful Next.js-based web app builder that combines **C**laude Code's (Cursor CLI also supported!) advanced AI agent capabilities with **Lovable**'s simple and intuitive app building experience.
+Just describe your app idea - "I want a task management app with dark mode" - and watch as monmi instantly generates the code and shows you a live preview of your working app.
 You can deploy your app to Vercel and integrate database with Supabase for free.

 This open-source project empowers you to build and deploy professional web applications easily for **free**.

 How to start?
-Simply login to Claude Code (or Cursor CLI), start Claudable, and describe what you want to build.
+Simply login to Claude Code (or Cursor CLI), start monmi, and describe what you want to build.
 That's it.
 There is no additional subscription cost for app builder.

 ## Try Clink - Web Service
 <div align="center">